dotnet/docs-maui/docs/macios/info-plist.md

 ## App info

-The *Info.plist* editor retrieves some basic app data from the app's project file, rather than storing it directly in the *Info.plist* file.
+The *Info.plist* editor retrieves basic app data from the app's project file, rather than storing it directly in the *Info.plist* file.
 At build time, .NET MAUI copies this data into the *Info.plist* file that ships in your app bundle.

 ### Application name